Seqi/skyranger-site/template/info.md

 This file aims to document the patterns identifiable from the .bin files, and how to change/create these files to allow us to modify our soldiers.

-// TODO: Find out what the random integer actually represents
-// TODO: Further research the StructProperty, how it is formatted

 ## File Header:

 All files begin with 4 bytes of value [FF FF FF FF].